Immigration Health Surcharge: caseworker guidance (accessible)

 What does the IHS cost?

-Applications (and any related refunds or top-ups) should be assessed using the IHS rate in place on the date the IHS was paid.
-The IHS amount payable is different depending on the date the IHS is paid.
-All times below are in UK time.
+Applications (and any related refunds or top-ups) should be assessed using the IHS rate in place on the date the visa application was submitted.
+The IHS amount payable is different depending on the date the visa application is submitted.
+All times stated below are in UK time (GMT).

-The IHS portal will calculate the IHS liability based on the date the IHS is paid:
+The IHS portal will calculate the IHS liability based on the information submitted on the visa application form and information inputted within the IHS portal:

 For certain employment routes such as Skilled Worker, the date of intended travel may be used to calculate the IHS liability.